ember-learn/ember-blog/content/the-ember-times-issue-198.md

 Be kind,

-Jared Galanis, Jen Weber, and the Learning Team
+Jared Galanis, Jen Weber, Chris Ng, and the Learning Team